Gear Reviews8 min read

 Buy on Amazon

-The Snoozer Lookout is a premium booster seat with a sherpa-lined interior, a sturdy connection strap, and an included safety harness and tether.
-It is one of the few booster seats that ships with its own restraint system.
+The Snoozer Lookout is a premium booster seat with a sherpa-lined interior and a sturdy connection strap.
+It's one of the few booster seats that ships with its own restraint system.

 Key details: